-The first step in this project is to, over the next few weeks, think about a topic relevant to this course and its content (Primatology & Human Evolution) that you find interesting and important 1.
+The first step in this project is to, over the next few weeks, think about a topic relevant to this course and its content (Primatology & Human Evolution) that you find interesting and important.
 Next, dream up a way to present this topic, getting across ideas that you think are key and important for an 'audience' to learn/absorb.
-You might choose to write an essay, this is ok by me, or you might choose to do something VERY different (this is encouraged!)2.
+You might choose to write an essay, this is ok by me, or you might choose to do something VERY different (this is encouraged!)1.
 Some examples of projects I've heard about in the past include:

 - Make a human evolution or primate behavior (music) video (lots of examples on Youtube)

 - Reproduce an ancient artifact/technology (e.g., stone tools, wooden spears, etc.)

 - Write a play/poem

+- Design an infographic

 - Dream up and make a board game

 - Make a comic book

 - Painting or sculpture

 - Create a website

 - Write blog posts or series of click-bait type Buzzfeed articles

 - Embroidery/cross-stitch/knitting project

 - Podcast, perhaps an interview/discussion with someone

 - A book review of a book related to class

 - Interpretive dance

 - A regular essay/research paper

-- See some examples from my previous class at: www.rebeccagilmour.ca/UNessayF20

-ocobock/files/2019/12/IMG 2232-225x300.jpg
+https://sites.nd.edu/caraocobock/files/2019/12/IMG 2232-225x300.jpg